SAI-VIGNESH77/QR-CODE_GENARATOR.cpp/README.md

 ->Uses libqrencode for encoding

 ->Uses libpng to generate the PNG file
+Built a CLI application in C++ that converts any text input into a QR code and saves it as a .png file.

+Utilized libqrencode for QR code generation and libpng for image rendering.

+Implemented margin and scaling options for better visual quality and customization.

+Included error handling for file operations and library usage to improve robustness.

+Demonstrated effective integration of third-party C/C++ libraries in real-world applications.

+Ensured memory management and stability using structured exception checks (setjmp) and proper cleanup.

 ## Prerequisites
 Before compiling and running the program, install the necessary libraries: